backstage/backstage/plugins/home/README.md

 );
 ```

-There ase some requirements to provide its functionality, so please ensure the following:
+There are some requirements to provide its functionality, so please ensure the following:

 These components need an api to handle visit data, please refer to the [utility-apis](../../docs/api/utility-apis.md)
 documentation for more information.
 Bellow you can see an example for two options: